MRC-CLIMB/docs/docs/walkthroughs/metagenomics-tutorial.md

 Pre-computed Kraken2 databases are available on the `/shared/public` file system within CLIMB-BIG-DATA.
 These databases are downloaded from [Ben Langmad's publicly available Kraken2 indexes page](https://benlangmead.github.io/aws-indexes/k2).
 These datasets are updated monthly and we will keep the latest versions available.

 The `/shared/public` area is designed to store frequently used, important databases for the microbial genomics community.
-Please contact us with suggestions for other databases you would like to see here.
+We are just getting started building this resource so please contact us with suggestions for other databases you would like to see here.

 We can take a look at the databases that are available, and their sizes: